-The season of Advent is foremost a time of fulfilled expectancy.
-In Jesus we have the convergence of man’s collective longing with God’s eternal love.
-During His ministry He often said He came to seek and to save that which was lost.
-As bearers of the Imago Dei, the very image of God, man intrinsically understood his connection to the eternal, but his soul was darkened by the sin in which he sequestered himself.
+Today marks the beginning of Advent.
+For many, the occasion has been lost to the commercialization of Christmas, but in essence, it is foremost a time of fulfilled expectancy.
+In Jesus, we have the convergence of man’s collective longing with God’s eternal love.
+During His ministry, He often said He came to seek and to save that which was lost.
+As bearers of the imago Dei, the very image of God, man intrinsically understood his connection to the eternal, but his soul was darkened by the sin in which he sequestered himself.

 As Alister McGrath wrote